 So, I mixed up some confectioners sugar with brandy and drizzled it over these cookies/.
 Only one word came to mind as I sank my teeth into one of these ~ glorious.

 These cookies are so good – I sure hope you give these a try!
+If you are looking for a plain, eggless cookie, check out these vegan spritz cookies too.

 Thanks so much for stopping by.
 If you make this recipe, please let me know in the comments below what you think of it.
 For more fusion, spice-filled, recipe ideas, please subscribe and follow me on Instagram and Pinterest!